aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

     git checkout -b name-of-your-bugfix-or-feature

-4. To configure your local environment for development, locate to the main directory of the local repository, run the configure script.
+4. To configure your local environment for development, locate to the main directory of the local repository, and run the configure script.
-   The configure script creates an isolated Python `virtual environment` in your checkout directory, the Python `pip` tool, and installs the thirdparty libraries (from the `thirdparty/ directory`), setup the paths, etc.
+   The configure script creates an isolated Python `virtual environment` in your checkout directory, the Python `pip` tool, and installs the third-party libraries (from the `thirdparty/ directory`), setup the paths, etc.
    See https://virtualenv.pypa.io/en/latest/ for more details.